neo954/sichuan-cookbook/latex/README.md

 ## Sichuan Cookbook 1972 LaTeX Remake

+### Project Goals

-The goals of the Sichuan Cookbook 1972 LaTeX Remake are listed as follows.
+The objectives of the Sichuan Cookbook 1972 LaTeX Remake project are:

-* [x] A decent remake of the entire book with modern information technology.
+* [x] To produce a high-quality remake of the entire book utilizing modern information technology.
-* [x] Keep the same typography as the original paperback book as close as possible.
+* [x] To maintain typography that closely matches the original paperback edition.
-* [x] Recreate the paperback book's front cover to a vector graphics image.
+* [x] To convert the paperback book's front cover into a vector graphic image.
-* [x] Recreate illustrations in the book to vector graphics images.
+* [x] To convert illustrations within the book into vector graphic images.
-* [x] Keep the LaTeX code in each recipe file simple and clear.
-Providing structured data, which can be further processed elsewhere.
-(Like convert into JSON or XML.)
+* [x] To ensure that the LaTeX code in each recipe file remains simple and clear, providing structured data for further processing (e.g., conversion into JSON or XML formats).

-The following extra works have been done.
+### Additional Achievements

+In addition to the main goals, the project has successfully completed the following tasks:

-* [x] A half title page.
+* [x] Creation of a half-title page.
-* [x] A frontispiece.
+* [x] Creation of a frontispiece.
-* [x] A new title page for the remake edition.
+* [x] Design of a new title page for the remake edition.
-* [x] A copyright page.
+* [x] Compilation of a copyright page.
-* [x] Collation notes.
+* [x] Compilation of collation notes.
-* [x] Generated ingredients index ordered by number of strokes.
+* [x] Generation of an ingredients index, ordered by the number of strokes.
-* [x] Colophon.
+* [x] Creation of a colophon.

 ### Fonts Used in This Book

+The following fonts have been utilized in this book:

-* Songti
+#### Songti

 * Noto Serif CJK SC
 * HanaMinA
 * HanaMinB
 * sim-ch_n5100

-* Heiti
+#### Heiti

 * Noto Sans CJK SC

-* Kaiti
+#### Kaiti

 * FandolKai
 * TW-Kai
 * TW-Kai-Ext-B

 [modeline1]: # ( vim: set filetype=markdown noautoindent nojoinspaces: )
 [modeline2]: # ( vim: set fileencoding=utf-8 spell spelllang=en: )